O1ahmad/ansible-role-grafana/README.md

 #### Datasources

 Grafana supports many different storage backends for your time series data known as datasources.
-Each datsource can be configured in a set of `json|yml` configuration files under Grafana's `provisioning` directory, which can be adjusted within the `[paths]` grafana.ini section.
+Each datasource can be configured in a set of `json|yml` configuration files under Grafana's `provisioning` directory, which can be adjusted within the `[paths]` grafana.ini section.

 These datasoure configurations can expressed within the hash, `grafana_datasources`.
 This hash contains a list of data source structures for activation and another for deletion, keyed by `datasources` and `deleteDatasources`, respectively.
 The values themselves consist of a list of dicts representing individual datasource specifications.
 See [here](https://grafana.com/docs/grafana/latest/features/datasources/#supported-data-sources) for more details and a list of supported datasources.